-Requirements Publication (as applicable)

-Tunes: three short exercises played from memory

-the Tunes are in: Horn Prep Test Trumpet Prep Test Trombone Prep Test

-First Piece: solo or accompanied

-any one of the set pieces from: the relevant Prep Test book

-or (for players of B♭ instruments)

-any one piece from: Party Time! for Trumpet (Alan Bullard)

-Second Piece: accompanied

-own-choice accompanied piece (c.16-24 bars) any publication (or an unpublished piece)

-Listening Games: four listening games

-a) Clapping the beat

-b) Echoes examples are provided in

-c) Finding the notesd) What can you hear? the relevant Prep Test book
+Requirements Publication (as applicable) Tunes: three short exercises played from memory the Tunes are in: Horn Prep Test Trumpet Prep Test Trombone Prep Test First Piece: solo or accompanied any one of the set pieces from: the relevant Prep Test book or (for players of B♭ instruments) any one piece from: Party Time! for Trumpet (Alan Bullard) Second Piece: accompanied own-choice accompanied piece (c.16-24 bars) any publication (or an unpublished piece) Listening Games: four listening games a) Clapping the beat b) Echoes c) Finding the notes d) What can you hear? examples are provided in the relevant Prep Test book